 Basics for a Plant-Based Diet: Get to Know Your Grains

 Are you new to a plant-based diet?
-Or maybe just looking for some new plant-based recipe ideas?
+Or maybe just looking for some vegan cereal ideas?
 Let’s get to know the names of our grains!

 Whole grains can add depth and texture to create super yummy plant-based recipes.
 You may find that changing up the grains can add a whole new flavor to some of your favorite recipes!

 Names of grains in alphabetical order: